MicrosoftDocs/cloud-adoption-framework/docs/migrate/prepare/ready-azure-landing-zone.md

 - Routing between resources in peered virtual networks
 - Routing between resources and a virtual network gateway, either in its own virtual network or in a peered virtual network that's configured to use the gateway

-There are two common routing scenarios that need additional configuration.
+Two common routing scenarios need additional configuration.
 Both scenarios have route tables assigned to subnets to shape routing.
 For more information about Azure routing and custom routes, see [Virtual network traffic routing](/azure/virtual-network/virtual-networks-udr-overview#custom-routes).

 ### Inter-spoke routing